Foam weapon: Flourishes

 For safety all parts of the hilt (including pommels and guard) of the weapon should not easily fit through a two-inch hole.
 This allows the weapon to be used in unhelmeted combat without significant risk of causing eye injury.

 Covering

-To prevent skin abrasion from full contact strikes, all padded weapons must have cloth covers over all striking surfaces.
+To prevent skin abrasion from full contact strikes, all padded weapons may have cloth covers over all striking surfaces.

 Variations

 Rules for constructing foam weapons vary a great deal from group to group as foam weapon fighting groups are usually small and tend to operate independently of each other.
 Foam weapon fighting groups also differ on the allowed weight, size, flexibility, thickness of foam, length of thrusting tip, and type of materials that may be used as a core.
-As a result, those who are into the sport, whether as a form of freestyle martial arts or within the context of LARPing, are generally encouraged to check with the rules of group with whom they plan to participate, so not to bear the pain of disassembling and re-assembling a new weapon to make it in compliance with local standards.
+As a result, those who are into the sport, whether as a form of freestyle martial arts or within the context of LARPing, are generally encouraged to check with the rules of group with which they plan to participate, so not to bear the pain of disassembling and re-assembling a new weapon to make it in compliance with local standards.